-If you are looking to drive more local business to your website, follow these quick tips!
+If you are looking to dominate local SEO and drive more local business to your website, follow these quick tips!

-Local SEO is the process of optimizing for a business, product, or service for search queries that are location- specific.
-Search engines use user’s location based off IP address and geolocation to determine which search result to show the user based on their query.
+Local SEO is the process of optimizing a business, product, or service for search queries that are location-specific.
+Search engines use the user’s location based on IP address and geolocation to determine which search result to show the user based on their query.
 When someone performs a local search for bakery, fast food, or car wash, the search engine will provide local business results based on their location.

 A local search is combined with two main parts for local businesses: